 “Selling Your House ‘As Is’ Never Felt So Good!”

-With roots in the Kansas City community for over 40 years, husband and wife team Jon and Stacy Bichelmeyer with Archway Homes have wide-ranging experience buying homes in any condition: pretty houses needing little to no repair, houses needing everything repaired from leaking roofs to bad foundations, cluttered houses, or houses in need of cosmetic updating.
+Archway Homes buys properties in any condition: pretty houses needing little to no repair, houses needing everything repaired from leaking roofs to bad foundations, cluttered houses, or houses in need of cosmetic updating.
 And they can buy them quickly, in as little as three days for cash, in their “As Is” condition.
 Archway Homes has been the perfect solution for numerous homeowners all over the Kansas City area.
 “We even wrote the book on it.
 Literally!
 Home to Home Local Edition – Kansas City Metro outlines the steps homeowners can take to sell their home and our experiences helping people do just that,” Jon said.

-“One of the advantages of working with us is selling ‘As Is,’ said Jon.
-“That means you don’t have to do any extensive and expensive renovations to make your home appeal to today’s buyers, or have it ready to show at a moment’s notice, wait for the right buyer, wait for it to close, and then pay a real estate agent’s commission or seller’s closing costs.”

-The ability to sell quickly, in lieu of the traditional, lengthy home selling process, to an established and reputable company has been the perfect solution for people like Phillip and Cheryl Squire, as well as other Kansas City area homeowners needing to move because of illness, downsizing, job transfer, facing foreclosure, or some other reason.

 According to Jon, a third-generation real estate investor, his extensive experience really makes a difference.
 “I’ve been buying houses, fixing them up and selling to homeowners in the metro area for close to 20 years,” he said.
 “We started doing this long before HGTV inspired the new investors in town.
 We work hard to make sure it’s a “win, win” for both parties.”